Becoming a foster carer takes approximately 6 months. The process can seem daunting and includes:

-- giving consent for a number of statutory checks to be undertaken, including with your employer and the police
+giving consent for a number of statutory checks to be undertaken, including with your employer and the police

-Your social worker will write a report that says how suitable you are to become a foster carer.
+> Your social worker will write a report that says how suitable you are to become a foster carer.
 You have the right to see all of the report, apart from the confidential personal references.

-Your report will be presented to the 'fostering panel', made up of people who have a personal or professional connection with fostering, such as foster carers, teachers, social workers and other independent people.
+> Your report will be presented to the 'fostering panel', made up of people who have a personal or professional connection with fostering, such as:

-The panel will recommend whether you should be approved as a foster carer.
+> The panel will recommend whether you should be approved as a foster carer.
 The final decision will be made by a senior Children's Services Manager and you will receive confirmation in writing.

-Once you are approved as a foster carer, a social worker will tell you about the children who need to be fostered.
+> Once you are approved as a foster carer, a social worker will tell you about the children who need to be fostered.